Raymond Khoury: Early career

-After a few months working at a small architectural firm in London, Khoury moved to Fontainebleau, France, where he earned an MBA from the European Institute of Business Administration (INSEAD).
+After a few months working at a small architectural firm in London, Khoury moved to Fontainebleau, France, where he earned an MBA from INSEAD.
 Upon his graduation he returned to London, working in investment banking.
 It was through this unlikely career path that Khoury became interested in writing, as Khoury was introduced to a Wall Street investment banker who developed screenplays in his spare time.
 Taking an idea of his that the two jointly developed, Khoury wrote a screenplay which was a finalist for a Fulbright Fellowship in Screenwriting.
 His second writing attempt, a semi-autobiographical account of his college years in war-torn Lebanon was also shortlisted for the same award.

 In 1996, Khoury optioned the rights to the Melvyn Bragg novel The Maid of Buttermere and wrote the screenplay adaptation of it.
 Robert De Niro soon announced to Variety that he would be producing the movie and playing the lead role.
 Khoury has also written for the BBC shows Spooks (known as MI:5 in the United States) and Waking the Dead.